Refugee Admissions In The US Drop By Almost Half Under Trump

 The latest statistics show that the number of refugee admissions rose sharply by 86 percent as the Obama administration was coming to an end.

 During Obama’s time, he set a limit of 110,000 refugee admissions across the nation.
 This year, Trump has sought to reduce the number to 50,000.
 Congress has budgeted for only 75,000 refugees for this fiscal year.
-To stick to the budget, the country is working with 900 admissions per week, the State of Department said.
+To stick to the budget, the country is working with 900 admissions per week, the State Department said.

 The number of refugees entering the country would have been lower if federal courts had not blocked the president’s executive order to ban people coming from Muslim-majority nations.